jackgerrits/git-changelog-generator/README.md

   --file FILE, -f FILE  Template file to process --range RANGE, -r RANGE
-                        git log range to extract commits for --additional_data ADDITIONAL_DATA, -c ADDITIONAL_DATA
+                        git log range to extract commits for --dir DIR, -d DIR     directory of repo to read commits from --additional_data ADDITIONAL_DATA, -c ADDITIONAL_DATA
                         Additional data values pass to template, must be in the form key=value
 ```